Darbhanga Junction railway station: Redevelopment

-The redevelopment of Darbhanga Junction is expected to have a significant impact on both the local economy and the region's infrastructure.
-For Darbhanga, this project is a major step toward improving connectivity and urbanization in the Mithila region.
-The new station is expected to boost tourism, support local businesses, and create jobs during construction and in the long run.

-Additionally, the redevelopment will help meet the demands of frequent travelers and reduce congestion, improving overall passenger satisfaction.
-By enhancing its facilities and services, the station will also attract more tourists to the city, benefiting the local economy.
+A major redevelopment of Darbhanga Junction railway station has been planned by Indian Railways as part of the station modernization programme aimed at improving passenger amenities and increasing operational capacity.

+The redevelopment project is estimated to cost aroun ₹340 crore and covers approximately seven acres of railway land.

+The redevelopment plan includes construction of new station buildings on both the eastern and western sides of the station complex.
+The eastern terminal building is planned as a ground-plus-two-storey structure, while the western terminal building is proposed as a ground-plus-five-storey building.
+These buildings are intended to house ticketing halls, passenger waiting areas, administrative offices and commercial spaces.

+Other proposed facilities include a large air concourse for passenger circulation, multi-level car parking, improved station forecourts, and modern passenger amenities such as escalators, lifts, waiting lounges, retail outlets and food courts.
+Additional infrastructure such as residential buildings for railway staff and barracks for the Railway Protection Force (RPF) are also planned as part of the project.

+This station is now under the Amrit Bharat redevelopment scheme to make world-class facility to make the station look like an airport.

 Facilities

 Darbhanga Junction Railway Station offers a range of facilities designed to cater to the needs of travelers.
 The station features multiple platforms to handle a variety of train services efficiently.
 For passenger comfort, it provides separate air conditioned waiting rooms along with free WiFi facility where travelers can rest before their journeys.
 There are refreshment stalls and IRCTC food court offering snacks and beverages to keep passengers nourished during their wait.
 Ticketing services are available through Automatic Ticket Vending Machines and counters where travelers can purchase or inquire about tickets.
 Additionally, the station includes basic amenities such as clean restrooms and seating areas.
 The ongoing modernization efforts aim to further enhance these facilities, ensuring a more comfortable and efficient experience for all passengers.